-This Technical Specification shall be read in conjunction with MRTS01 Introduction to Technical Specifications, MRTS50 Specific Quality System Requirements and other Technical Specifications as appropriate (refer Clause 6.1).
+This Technical Specification shall be read in conjunction with MRTS01 Introduction to Technical Specifications, MRTS50 Specific Quality System Requirements and other Technical Specifications as appropriate.

-The requirements for the manufacture of cast-in-place piles include the use of suppliers and products for the items listed in Table 1 that are registered by Transport and Main Roads.
+The requirements for the manufacture of cast in place concrete elements include the use of suppliers and products for the items listed in Table 1 that are registered by Transport and Main Roads.